GabrielAmazonas/pucrio-dsa-dataengineering/README.md

 3. Run `docker-compose up`
 4. Go to the Data Orchestrator tool UI on localhost:6789 and Create a new pipeline named `olympic_weight_lifting_data_analytics` with the following blocks:
     - Create a new Data Loader block named kaggle_data_loader - Paste the code from mageai/kaggle_data_loader.py
-    - Create a mew Data Exporter block named minio_data_exporter - Paste the code from mageai/minio_data_exporter.py
+    - Create a new Data Exporter block named minio_data_exporter - Paste the code from mageai/minio_data_exporter.py
     - Create a new Data Exporter block named postgresql_data_loader - Paste the code from mageai/postgresql_data_loader.py
     - Copy the content of mageai/io_config.yaml into the new pipeline default_repo/io_config.yaml
-5. After the pipeline is created, go to: Pipelines, select `olympic_weight_lifting_data_analytics` and select `Run@once`
+5. After the pipeline is created, go to Pipelines, select `olympic_weight_lifting_data_analytics`, and select `Run@once`
-6. After the above steps, the data will be loaded and available at the running Postgres database.
+6. After the above steps, the data will be loaded and available in the Postgres database.
 The data was inserted based on a Data Warehouse Star Schema that will be explained further in this document.

-7. Now, go to the Data Visuaization tool (Apache Superset) - available at localhost:8088 using the following credentials:
+7. Now, go to the Data Visualization tool (Apache Superset) - available at localhost:8088 using the following credentials:
     - username: admin
     - password: password
-    - After loging in, go to settings > databases > + database and add the following:
+    - After logging in, go to settings > databases > + database and add the following:
         - Host: datawarehouse
         - Port: 5432
         - Username: admin
         - Password: password
-    - On the tool, we are able to create SQL queries, Graphs and Dashboards which will be explained further in this document.
+    - On the tool, we can create SQL queries, Graphs, and Dashboards which will be explained further in this document.

 ### Data Engineering Concepts Applied in the Project